Nicolas-Paiva/simple-calories-calculator/README.md

 ## For now my knowledge in JS is limited.
 I only know the very basics about variables, functions, if statements, operators and so on.

-## I am trying to make the website responsve, but I realized that I still really suck at CSS, and I probably need to learn a lot.

 ## I am now trying to develop a simple BMI calculator

+## For now the main focus is to develop a simple application that works as intended.
+It is not going to be very beautiful, but that's because I want to make it work first.
+From that point on, I will work on making it responsive and so on.